harshh351998/nimap-assignment/README.md

 3. Then run the final command npm start or nodemon start
-- you will get message mysql connected in terminal, if not then database is not connected to nodejs application.
+- you will get message mysql connected in terminal, if not then database is not connected to nodejs application, you need to start xampp server and run this application.

 ### mean-stack-angularjs